 Figure 3.png – Video editors, please highlight the 2nd column labeled “interval_n” EDITOR: They may have provided SCREENs for 4.7 and 4.8.
 If they did, let’s use those instead.

 The next two columns give the approximate dates of the stage in millions of years before the present [1-LM].
 The final column, “number of occurrences,” gives a total count of the genera extant during that geological stage, as determined from occurrence of fossils [2-LM].
+Tk2: different pronunciation of “extant”

 Figure 3.png – Video editors, please highlight the two columns labeled “max_ma”